bbulkow/MagnusFlora/flask/initial_howto.md

 If you want to do this and know what you're doing, power to you.

-## HOW TO ADD A RASBERRY-PI TO ANSIBLE
+## HOW USE ANSIBLE ON YOUR WORKSTATION TO CONFIGURE A RASBERRY-PI

 1. Ansible needs to be installed on your local computer.
 If your workstation is running Ubuntu, one needs to
     ```bash